 Impact

-Understanding crowd reactions will allow first responders and safety officials to more effectively plan for and manage evacuations, minimize casualties, and preserve evidence.
+Understanding crowd reactions will allow enforcement, security personnel, and other first responders to more effectively plan for and manage evacuations, minimize casualties, and preserve evidence.
+The simulations can also test first responder trainings and policies to maximize their effectiveness.

-Mass-casualty bombing events are relatively rare in American public life, but the ongoing threat of these events looms large for security professionals in the decade since the 2013 Boston Marathon bombing.
+Mass-casualty acts of terrorism are relatively rare in American public life, but the ongoing threat of these events looms large for law enforcement and others responsible for securing spaces and events open to the public.

 Soft targets—spaces with higher degrees of public traffic but lower degrees of security in comparison to police, military, or critical infrastructure targets—are a central point of focus in anticipating and preventing similar attacks.
 Large events with centralized crowds like concerts or sporting events may be vulnerable to attack, as are consistently busy public spaces such as college campuses, religious centers, shopping malls, nightclubs, or restaurants.